DavidSouther/software_craftsmanship/00_introduction/README.md

 the user for confirmation.
 C, JavaScript, and Python are all imperative languages.
 Functional languages embrace the mathematics of computer science.
 Functional languages often use similar syntactic constucts as imperative languages, but with fundamental underlying differences.
-Haskell is a functional programming language.
+Haskell, Erlang, and List are functional programming languages.
 Logical programming languages have little to do with either imperative or functional programming.
 Prolog is a logical programming language.
 Logical programming will not be discussed in this book.

 Expressivity is notion for the ratio of amount of programming code written to how much the computer does.
 Languages with the least amount of expressivity